codio-content/Python_Maze-Thinking_logically/.guides/content/Challenge-de3b.md

-Here are the Javascript function names available to you
+Here are the Python function names available to you

 - `createEmptyMaze()`
 - `addPlayer()`